Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

-# Secret Counter Box Tutorial
+# Richie Rich Box Tutorial

 ## Introduction
 This box is an introductory or beginner-level quickstart based on the [counter template contract](https://github.com/secretuniversity/secret-template-cw1).
 If you would like to work with this Secret Box your local environment, follow the "Getting Started" steps [here](https://github.com/secretuniversity/secret-counter-vuejs-box/blob/main/README.md).